JHuguenin/provoc/README.md

 It is still a young and wild package that will appreciate feedback and new ideas for its development.
 Do not hesitate to contact the author to get or provide help.

+For cite this package : Joris Huguenin, UMR 5175 CEFE, CNRS, University of Montpellier. provoc: analyze data of VOC by PTR-ToF-MS Vocus.
+DOI :
+10.5281/zenodo.6642830.

 # Installation